Yours to Read

 At Macmillan Publishers, nothing is more important to us than the power of sharing ideas and stories.
+We remain steadfast in our commitment to combat book banning.

 We proudly stand with authors, librarians, teachers, booksellers, and fellow readers against book banning.
-We believe everyone should have access to books and we actively support organizations that champion the freedom to read.

 attempts to ban or restrict library materials and services